 Power can be heat, cold (refrigeration), light (security), communication (security) and more.If you don’t have your handy generator nearby, don’t have an inverter to run off your car, or maybe can’t spare the gas even if you do, and you aren’t holed up in your solar, wind and hydroelectric powered bunker, how can you find power to charge and use radios, lights and more?

 The first thing to consider is that going 12 volt is probably your best option.
 12 volt power is easy to work with and easy to rig up for some of the most basic needs.
 12 volt power is everywhere, from cars to exit signs in buildings (usually 6 volt) to solar powered street signs, backup systems for cell towers, train switching stations, golf carts and one place to consider strongly: RV lots of any type, since RV’s will have 12V appliances as well.

 10) What Can Go Wrong, Could Go Wrong

 Stay Aware, Stay Adaptable, Stay Alive – There is no way to predict exactly what a post disaster situation will look like for you.
-You could plan and save beans, bullets and bandaids for years and then be caught comletely away from your supplies when the SHTF, with no easy way to get home.This is why it is essential to learn skills and to learn to be adaptable rather than assuming you can depend on technology and stored resources to get you and your loved ones through a disaster.
+You could plan and save beans, bullets and bandaids for years and then be caught completely away from your supplies when the SHTF, with no easy way to get home (make sure you have a get home bag packed and ready to go for this reason).This is why it is essential to learn skills and to learn to be adaptable rather than assuming you can depend on technology and stored resources to get you and your loved ones through a disaster.
 It is still important to prepare, but make sure your preparation includes learning skills.

 At my school, even just learning skills isn’t enough.
 I force my students to use their skills under stress and with minimal resources.
 Then we take those skills out into the real world and work with them there.
 This creates a training environment that lasts a lifetime for the student, and most of all teaches them principles of being aware and being adaptable.